AirAsia's Fernandes says not decided on plane order, no plans to be at Farnborough

-KUALA LUMPUR (Reuters) - AirAsia Group Bhd (AIRA.KL) CEO Tony Fernandes said the group had not taken a decision on which aircraft manufacturer to pick for new plane orders and that he was not planning to go to the air show in Farnborough, England, this week.
+KUALA LUMPUR, July 17 (Reuters) - AirAsia Group Bhd CEO Tony Fernandes said the group had not taken a decision on which aircraft manufacturer to pick for new plane orders and that he was not planning to go to the air show in Farnborough, England, this week.

 “We haven’t made any decision.
 We definitely need more planes,” Fernandes told a news conference late on Tuesday after announcing an award won by his airline.